Automattic/vip-cli/README.md

 ## Development

-To start hacking the vip-cli, follow the instructions below.
+To start hacking:

-1. clone this repository: `git clone https://github.com/Automattic/vip-cli`
+1. clone the repository: `git clone https://github.com/Automattic/vip-cli`
-1. cd to the clonned directory `cd vip-cli`
+1. cd to the cloned directory `cd vip-cli`
-1. run `npm link`
+1. run `npm install` to install dependencies
 1. hack the code
-1. run `npm install`
-1. use the `vip` command with your modified code

-### Automattic developers:

-Please note, that running the `npm install` will override your local installation on your sandbox and you'll have to `vip login` again.
-Once you are done hacking, you'll have to run `npm install -g wpvip-cli@latest` again in order to restore the current production installation on your sandbox.
+1. test your changes by calling `node build/bin/vip.js`

+Note: Your development version will use the same config as the globally installed module and any changes to the config will impact that.